georgefox6/FootballLeague/src/main/java/FootballLeague/LogHandler/LogHandler.md

 ## How to use LogHandler

-We will now detail how to implement common use cases for LogHandler.
+We will now detail how to set up and implement common use cases of LogHandler.

 ### How to set up LogHandler